Flexmonster Performance: A Million Rows in Seconds

 But have you ever wondered how the pivot table component renders the rows of cells so fast each time you load a large data file?

-Let’s shed some light on the reasons for fast performance and develop an understanding of how Flexmonster works.
+Let’s shed some light on the reasons for fast grid performance and develop an understanding of how Flexmonster Pivot Table & Charts works under-the-hood.

 When it comes to reporting, performance is always a top priority.
 With this in mind, we do our utmost to provide you with a more reliable reporting experience and foster a data-driven culture in your business.